-The compensation plan for the executive Directors is formulated and reviewed by the Remuneration Committee to ensure that it is market competitive and that the rewards commensurate with their contributions.
+The compensation plan for the executive Directors, if any, is formulated and reviewed by the Remuneration Committee to ensure that it is market competitive and that the rewards commensurate with their contributions.
 The compensation package comprises basic salary, benefits-in-kind, performance bonus, incentive bonus, share options, share awards and compensation in the event of early termination where service contracts are applicable.
 Performance and incentive bonuses relate directly to the financial performance of the Group and the contributions of the individual executive Director.
 Under the OCBC Share Option Scheme 2001, the guidelines on granting of share options to executive Directors are similar to those for the executives of the Bank.
+Following Mr David Conner's retirement as CEO in April 2012, there is currently no executive director on the Board.
+As announced to the Singapore Stock Exchange in April 2012, 488,029 OCBC ordinary shares were released to Mr David Conner as entitlement upon completion of his employment contract.

-Remuneration of Directors' Immediate Family
+Remuneration of Directors' or CEO's Immediate Family

-None of the Directors had immediate family members who were employees of the Bank and whose personal annual remuneration exceeded S\$150,000.
+None of the Directors or CEO had immediate family members who were employees of the Bank and whose personal annual remuneration exceeded \$\$50,000.

-Remuneration of Top 5 Key Executives in 2011
+Remuneration of Top 5 Key Management Personnel in 2012

-The Code suggests the disclosure of the remuneration of the Bank's top five key executives.
+The Code recommends the disclosure of the individual remuneration of the Bank's top five key management personnel as well as their aggregate remuneration.
 The Board considered this matter carefully and has decided against such disclosure for the time being.
-Given the wage disparities in the industry and the likely competitive pressures resulting from such disclosures, it was felt that the disadvantages of disclosure will outweigh the benefits.
+It was felt that the disadvantages of disclosure will outweigh the benefits unless such disclosure is standard business practice.